Keperra suburb profile

 Keperra rental market trends

-The rental market in Keperra has experienced notable growth, with house rents increasing by 14.5% over the past year to $670 per week.
-In contrast, unit rents have remained stable at $400 per week.
-With its appealing suburban lifestyle and proximity to Brisbane, Keperra continues to attract renters and investors seeking steady returns in a stable market.
+The rental market in Keperra has experienced moderate growth, with house rents increasing by 5.5% over the past year to $675 per week, while unit rents have remained stable at $473 per week.
+This stability in unit rents, combined with the rise in house rents, reflects a balanced demand in the suburb, making it an attractive option for both renters and investors seeking steady returns.

 Suburbs near Keperra